-The top 7 benefits of home care services
+The top 10 benefits of home care services

 Getting help in the home from a qualified and skilled provider like IRT is easy once you’ve made the decision to do it.

-2. Expert care at home
+2. Care at home

-If you or your loved one need palliative care, a quality home care team can support you with a specialised program.
-If you’re considering this benefit be sure to ask about the home care provider’s experience, qualifications and support partnerships with local health services.
-Raelene recommends you find a provider with experience in holistic end of life care that can assist you or your loved one with accessing the support needed, offering gentle care and understanding of your wellbeing, all in the comfort and familiarity of your own home.
+If palliative care is required, a quality home care team can help with a specialised program.
+If you’re considering this, be sure to ask about the home care provider’s experience, qualifications and partnerships with local health services.
+We recommend you find a provider with experience in holistic end-of-life care that can assist you or your loved one with accessing the help needed, offering gentle care and understanding of wellbeing, all in the comfort and familiarity of their own home.

 3. Choice and control